K-dhokey/luke-arm/README.md

   -To flash this project install ESP-IDF(ESP-IDF v4.0 and above): https://github.com/espressif/esp-idf.
 You can visit the ESP-IDF Programmming Guide for the installation steps.

 #### Cloning the repository
--Clone the project by typing the following command in your Terminal/CommandPrompt
+- Clone the project by typing the following command in your Terminal/CommandPrompt

 ### Hardware
 - Connections
- -Connect both ESP-32 to your device via USB to flash the code in it. flash the
+ - Connect both ESP-32 to your device via USB to flash the code in it. flash the

 ### Usage